Kevinr99089/Extended.Builder/install.md

 <img src=".github/Installation/17.png">

 and you're done.
-In YT-ReReX, click on the top right corner and click on "+" to sign in to your Google account.
+In YT-Extended, click on the top right corner and click on "+" to sign in to your Google account.

 </details>
 <details>